Dow Industrials Make Run at 22000

 ADVERTISEMENT

-Bank shares lifted U.S. stock indexes.
-Goldman Sachs Group added 1.1%, while J.P.
-Morgan Chase rose 1.3%, boosting the Dow industrials.
-Index heavyweight Apple is due to report earnings after the market closes Tuesday.

-Royal Caribbean Cruises and Archer Daniels Midland Co. were among the S&P 500's best performers after beating Wall Street's quarterly earnings expectations.

-Boeing, which has helped lift the Dow industrials this year, was one of the stocks standing in the way of the index reaching its latest thousand-point milestone Tuesday.
-Boeing shares fell 0.6%, shaving roughly 10 points of the index.
+Boeing, which has helped propel the Dow industrials this year, was one of the stocks standing in the way of the index reaching its latest thousand-point milestone Tuesday.
+Boeing shares fell 3.02, or 1.2%, to 239.44, shaving more than 20 points off the index.

 Although corporate earnings have generally been solid, soft U.S. economic data Tuesday weighed on some corners of the market.

 Government bond prices climbed after data showed U.S. factory activity decelerated in July from the prior month, and the Federal Reserve's preferred measure of inflation, the price index for personal-consumption expenditures, was flat in June from the prior month.
-The yield on the 10-year U.S. Treasury note fell to 2.266%, according to Tradeweb, from 2.292% Monday.
+The yield on the 10-year U.S. Treasury note fell to 2.253% from 2.292% Monday.
 Yields fall as prices rise.

 Elsewhere, the Stoxx 600 Europe rose 0.6%, lifted by a raft of upbeat earnings reports.
 Data also showed Tuesday that the eurozone's economic growth gathered steam in the second quarter.